OUR HARD-WORKING BOARD OF DIRECTORS

 Barbara Burrough, Costume Designer – Barbara was born in Lakehurst, New Jersey the oldest of four siblings, into a Navy family.
 Although her family moved quite a bit during her younger years, Barbara spent the majority of those years at NAS Millington, a small town just outside Memphis, Tenn.
 She attended Tennessee Technological University graduating with a degree in Home Economics Vocational Education, as it was known back then.
 Barbara’s major field was Early Childhood Development with a minor in General Science.
 She continued her studies receiving an endorsement in Early Childhood Special Education from the University of Wyoming, and graduate level courses in Family Studies at Utah State University.
 Barbara spent her career teaching high school Home Economics in Pinedale and in Big Piney.
 She served as the Director of Pinedale Preschool, and then later Program Manager for The Learning Center’s Sublette County Programs in Pinedale and Big Piney.
 Barb met her husband, Les, in college and they moved to Pinedale in 1973.
 Their two sons, Ben and John, were raised in Pinedale.
 They now have two daughter-in-laws and 4 wonderful grandchildren!
 Barbara has enjoyed attending plays and music concerts all her life.
 Now retired, Barbara has helped with costumes in several Pinedale Theater Company productions, the King and I, Oklahoma, and Oliver!
 She has been a member of the Board for 4 years, and is excited to lead the Costuming Department.
 Barb also enjoys hiking, birding, and traveling.

 Sharron Ziegler, Set Designer, Scenic Artist, Graphic Designer – After 31 years, Sharron recently retired as the Executive Secretary to the Superintendent and School Board for Sublette County School District #1.
 She studied Communications and Art at BYU and currently runs her own business as a Faux Finish artist.
 Sharron was one of the first females in the mountain west to obtain a FCC Radio Operators License when she was 15 and worked as a radio announcer and DJ for her Dad at his radio station KMER in Kemmerer, Wyoming.
 Sharron is married to Alan and they have four children and 14 grandchildren.
-Sharron is a founding member of Sweet Harmony, sings in her church choir, signs with the Pinedale Community Choir, Festival Choir, Sisters of the Heart, and Cathedral Voices Chamber Choir in Jackson.
+Sharron is a founding member of Sweet Harmony, sings in her church choir, sings with the Pinedale Community Choir, Festival Choir, Sisters of the Heart, and Cathedral Voices Chamber Choir in Jackson.
+Sharron has fulfilled various assignments in her church, including Music Chairman, Historian, Sunday School Teacher, and Self Reliance Specialist.
 She has worked on the design and painting of stage sets since the beginning of PTC in 2008, starting with The Sound of Music.
+Sharron has enjoyed raising her children and living her life in Pinedale.

 Ashley Barton, Resident Actor, Hair & Makeup Manager, Actors’ Ensemble – Ashley Barton is from small town Ririe, Idaho.
 She has loved theatre since her mom made her be in Little Miss Stinky Socks when she was 8.
 Her love for singing began that early as well and she began vocal training at age 15.
 Ashley studied theater & music at Lewis-Clark State College where she became a member of Alpha Psi Omega.
 Ashley completed her degree at Idaho State University.
 She has starred in Dial M for Murder, A Lie of the Mind, The Music Man, The Complete Works of William Shakespeare (abridged), and many more.
 Ashley also has experience directing although the stage is where her heart is.
 Ashley and her husband, Brian, have been married for 12 years and have a 4 year old daughter, Hope, who is always stealing the spotlight and upstaging everyone.
 Ashley has lived in Pinedale for 3 years and works as a book keeper for R&S Peterson Commercial Properties.